 Real Estate Recovery Trust Account and Fund

-TREC has two real estate recovery funds to reimburse consumers who suffer damages caused by TREC license holders: The Real Estate Recovery Trust Account and The Real Estate Inspection Recovery Fund.
-Consumers may file an application for payment from the Real Estate Recovery Trust Account after filing suit and obtaining a judgment in civil court for damages against a licensed real estate broker, sales agent or easement/right-of-way agent.
-Consumers may also file an application for payment from the Real Estate Inspection Recovery Fund after filing suit and obtaining a judgment in civil court for damages against a licensed inspector.
+TREC has two real estate recovery funds to reimburse consumers who suffer damages caused by TREC license holders: the Real Estate Recovery Trust Account and the Real Estate Inspection Recovery Fund.
+Consumers may file an application for payment from the Real Estate Recovery Trust Account after filing suit and obtaining a final judgment in civil court for damages against a licensed real estate broker, sales agent or easement/right-of-way agent (or an employee or agent of such a license holder) for certain conduct.
+Consumers may also file an application for payment from the Real Estate Inspection Recovery Fund after filing suit and obtaining a final judgment in civil court for damages against a licensed inspector for certain conduct.
 Each recovery fund has different filing requirements and payment limits.

 These TREC recovery funds are "funds of last resort."
 They have been created to reimburse consumers for out-of-pocket damages caused by license holders when the license holders cannot pay for those damages.
 If you have received any payment or settlement towards the amount of judgment from a license holder, another defendant, or the license holder’s insurance company, the amount of that payment or settlement may reduce the amount you may recover from the TREC recovery funds.